Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 A metal tube rotameter has a tapered tube made of steel and a float made of stainless steel or

-polytetrafluoroethylene (PTFE).
-They are highly durable and long-lasting, with exceptional strength, and are engineered to be suitable for measuring corrosive or turbid liquids from high pressure or temperatures.
-Metal tube rotameters are explosion-proof with high accuracy and dependability, making them ideal for use in harsh, stressful conditions.
+Polytetrafluoroethylene (PTFE) rotameters are highly durable and long-lasting, designed to handle corrosive or turbid liquids under high pressure or temperatures.
+They feature exceptional strength and are engineered for reliability in challenging conditions.
+Metal tube rotameters, known for their explosion-proof properties, offer high accuracy and dependability, making them ideal for use in harsh environments.

-In a metal tube rotameter, a magnetic sensor and chip technology produces an LCD readout of the flow, accumulated flow, and percentage flow.
-A magnetic couple of the sensor provides a more stable signal transmission.
+In a metal tube rotameter, magnetic sensor and chip technology enable an LCD readout of flow rate, accumulated flow, and percentage flow.
+The magnetic coupling of the sensor ensures more stable and reliable signal transmission.

-In non-ferromagnetic metal tube rotameters, the float uses a magnet with a follower magnet mounted outside the cone to track the float's position.
-The follower magnet is mechanically connected to a visual indicator or readout device.
+In non-ferromagnetic metal tube rotameters, the float is equipped with a magnet, and a follower magnet mounted outside the tube tracks the float's position.
+This follower magnet is mechanically linked to a visual indicator or readout device, providing accurate flow measurements.

-This chapter will discuss the applications and benefits of rotameters.
+This chapter will explore the applications and benefits of rotameters.

 Applications of Rotameters